otrv4/otrv4/otrv4.md

 ### Inmediately sending a data message

-// TODO: not stricly true

-After deriving the mixed shared secret `K`, a participant can inmmediately send a data message (prior to receiving a data message from the other party).
+After deriving the mixed shared secret `K` and initializing the double ratchet algorithm, a participant can inmmediately send a data message (prior to receiving one from the other party).
 Note that in this case, the party will have `their_ecdh` and `their_dh` set to NULL.

 If the participant has not attached an encrypted data message to the Auth-I
 message: